Drone FPGA Radio-Telescope Beam Mapping

 We transmit a custom wide-band signal out of a fast FPGA-controlled digital to analog converter (DAC) with 16-bit samples at 4 GHz.
 We receive the signal with an equally-fast analog to digital converter (ADC).
 We perform digital signal processing (DSP) with Fast Fourier Transforms (FFTs) to compare how much of the transmitted signal.
 This basically makes our own software defined radio (SDR).

-I have written custom Verilog code that interfaces with python to transmit and receive fixed-length arrays.
-Pieces of the project you'd work on include:
+I have written custom Verilog code and python to transmit and receive fixed-length arrays.
+Pieces of the project you'd help with include:

 • Working with the FPGA to send samples out of a GHz digital-to-analog converter (DAC) and retrieve samples from a GHz analog-to-digital converter (ADC), store them and analyze them (python, numpy, scipy, jupyter-lab, matplotlib, bokeh).